turingschool/curriculum/source/academy/workshops/objects_and_methods.markdown

 * creating a new bag
 * creating a piece of candy
 * putting the candy in the bag
+* asserting that that particular candy is in the bag's array of `candies`.

 So we need to do something smarter in the `<<` method.

-Let's store the candy that comes in into an instance variable named `@candies`:
+We have a method named `candies`, but that is a `reader` method, which is intended to just read data, not change data.
+Since we want to change the `candies` array, let's change the underlying instance variable named `@candies`.

 ```ruby
 def <<(candy)